ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    authentication status.
 The DMARC status can then factor into the message handling decision made by the recipient's mail sytsem.

+   More details on specific actions for the parties involved can be found in Section 6.5 and Section 6.7.

-Herr (ed) & Levine (ed) Expires 13 December 2021               [Page 15]
+Herr (ed) & Levine (ed) Expires 18 December 2021               [Page 16]

 Internet-Draft                  DMARCbis                       June 2021

-   More details on specific actions for the parties involved can be found in Section 6.5 and Section 6.7.

 5. Use of RFC5322.From